Home Writing Projects Setup Protocol CV

 the model is correct if the exact target completion, like 143, is the greedy continuation under teacher forcing.

 This is much easier than GSM8K, and closer to a base-LM benchmark.
-I sampled 500 examples from each of the 10 arithmetic tasks with seed 1930, using a custom logger that matches the harness task format and saves token-level traces.
+I ran all 2,000 validation examples from each of the 10 arithmetic tasks.

 Task1930 base1930 instructModern-web base